rslijp/json-stub/README.md

+# Results

+**A new(additional) API runs on:** http://localhost:9080
+**To build and run(unchanged):** use `mvn compile exec:java`

+Two calls are made and an aggregate is made of all available data.
+- One retrieves an aggregate result based on the id

+  **Example call for id:** http://localhost:9080/by-id/0001
+-  The second call retrieves multiple aggregate results based on the grantee

+   **Example call for user:** http://localhost:9080/by-user/Super%20duper%20employee
+- Check style is added and triggered with each compile
+- Unit tests and integration tests are added `mvn test`.
+No measure are taken to run the tests on a different port the application must **not** run before running the test.

 # Power of Attorney Service
 This awesome web service provides REST API for accessing power of attorney information of a user
   - Power of attorney details such as grantee, grantor and account details (/power-of-attorneys/{id})